pybuilder/pybuilder.github.io/documentation/tutorial.md

 	Build took 0 seconds (14 ms)
 </pre>

-Python Builder executed the test case.
+PyBuilder executed the test case.
 Now let's see what happens, when we force the test to fail.

 Modify the test case to verify the call to ```sys.stdout``` for a string that is never written and run pyb again.